-typically held for facilities, town forests, parks and public open space.
-There is a variety of levels of protection on both state and municipal lands.
-An additional 2,785± acres of privately protected permanently conserved lands are within the Region.
-This amounts to nearly 60,000 acres of relatively protected, widely undeveloped land within the Region which provides essential habitat for wildlife and plants.40 wildlife conservation before species become endangered and expensive to protect.
+2001, Congress created the Wildlife Conservation and Restoration Program and State Wildlife Grants Program to support wildlife conservation before species become endangered and expensive to protect.
 Part of this program required that each state devise a Wildlife Action Plan (WAP) to conserve wildlife habitat and critical habitat.
 The New Hampshire WAP, first approved in 2006, updated in 2010 and amended to include a section about change in 2013, is unparalleled to any prior planning effort in the state.
-The plans must have a variety of components at minimum including: the distribution and abundance of wildlife species; descriptions of locations and relative condition of key habitats and community types; descriptions of risks which may affect species or their habitats and should include priority research and survey efforts; descriptions of conservation actions; proposed plans for monitoring identified species and their habitats; 10 year plan review; plans for coordinating the development. implementation, review and revision of the plant with federal, state and local agencies; and a public participation strategy.41
+The plans must have a variety of components at minimum including: the distribution and abundance of wildlife species; descriptions of locations and relative condition of key habitats community types; descriptions of risks which may affect species or their habitats and should include priority research and survey efforts; descriptions of conservation actions; proposed plans for monitoring identified species and their habitats; 10 year plan review; plans for coordinating the development, implementation, review and revision of the plant with federal, state and local agencies; and a public participation strategy.41

 While the WAP is not regulatory in nature, the science-based approach helps inform municipalities about existing natural resources.
-Scientific and geographic modeling, largely cooccurrence modeling, was utilized to identify areas within the state of the greatest conservation need.
+Scientific and geographic modeling, largely co-occurrence modeling, was utilized to identify areas within the state of the greatest conservation need.
 In the Plan, habitat types were digitally mapped and then ranked according to their biological condition and risk of degradation.
 The figure right illustrates the Region's protected and unprotected Tier 1 & Tier 2 wildlife habitat.
 Tier 1 is of greatest conservation priority because it represents the top 10-15% of habitat in the entire state.
 Tier 2 is habitat that is of high conservation priority at a regional scale because each region has unique species and habitat types that are unique and therefore important to that particular area.
 Some of these habitats are already protected either as state, municipal or private conservation lands.
-Municipalities can prioritize permanent protection by identifying in community which lands their are unprotected Tier 1 or Tier 2 habitat, of highest priority to the State and the Region.
+Municipalities can prioritize permanent protection by identifying lands in their community which are unprotected Tier 1 or Tier 2 habitat, of highest priority to the State and the Region.
 Figure 2 clearly illustrates that there is still a lot of important habitat unprotected and vulnerable to development and other risks in the UVLS region, particularly the northern section.